DataAccess2020/CAPSTONE-Lorenzo-Nicola-Tomas/README.md

-download | Downloaded articles dataset | All datasets we used docs | Useful papers and documents
+download | Downloaded articles dataset | All datasets we used docs | Useful papers and documents report | The final report in rmd and html

 ## Authors:
 Ruzza Tomas, Sioli Lorenzo, Destro Nicola